What is stock footage and photography?

 How many keywords should I include for a clip?

-Like a description length, there is no hard-and-fast rule for the ideal number of keywords.
 Aim to be as exhaustive as possible, but also specific.
 The less specific your keywords are, the poorer your clips will perform in search.
+We recommend including between 20-40 keywords per clip/ photo.

 Should I include my Dissolve contributor name in my descriptions?